Creekside Wilderness Marred by Fire

 We base camped two nights at the confluence of Bear Wallow north and south—making out-and-back forays down the creek and up onto the southern crest.
 We may have used the same fire circle that sparked the Wallow Fire.

-We had just spent 8 days in the Blue Range Primitive Area.
-Thanks to the Wallow Fire which heavily burned northwest end of the Blue, a previously large trail system for stock had been transformed into a challenging mess of damaged or lost trails through blackened stumps and washed-out rocky creek beds.Following a short layover from that trip, we visited Bear Wallow Wilderness to explore the source of the fire problems.
+We had just spent eight days in the Blue Range Primitive Area.
+Thanks to the Wallow Fire, which heavily burned northwest end of the Blue, what was once a large trail system for stock had transformed into a challenging mess of damaged or lost trails through blackened stumps and washed-out rocky creek beds.Following a short layover from that trip, we visited Bear Wallow Wilderness to explore the source of the fire problems.

-Bear Wallow Wilderness is a 11,000-acre parcel along Bear Wallow Creek in northeastern Arizona, southwest of Alpine.
+Bear Wallow Wilderness is an 11,000-acre parcel along Bear Wallow Creek in northeastern Arizona, southwest of Alpine.
 It includes two tributaries and a portion of canyon rim on the south side.
-It is surrounded by the Apache-Sitgreaves National Forest except a western boundary shared with San Carlos Apache Indian Reservation.
+It is surrounded by the Apache-Sitgreaves National Forest, except a western boundary shared with San Carlos Apache Indian Reservation.

-The 2011 Wallow Fire, originating in a smoldering campfire here, charred portions of Bear Wallow Wilderness, the Blue Range Primitive Area, and Escudilla Wilderness; expanded as far east as Blue Range Wilderness in New Mexico and burned a total of 538,049 acres.
-Arizona towns Alpine, Blue River, Greer, Nutrioso, Sunrise, Springerville, and Eager, and Luna, New Mexico, were evacuated.
+The 2011 Wallow Fire, originating in a smoldering campfire, charred portions of Bear Wallow Wilderness, Blue Range Primitive Area, and Escudilla Wilderness; expanded as far east as Blue Range Wilderness in New Mexico and burned a total of 538,049 acres.
+Arizona towns Alpine, Blue River, Greer, Nutrioso, Sunrise, Springerville, and Eager were evacuated—as well as Luna, New Mexico.

-We had planned to visit Bear Wallow in 2011 but got to Arizona to find area closed just after fire had started and was spreading rapidly.
-(We were on a road trip west from Washington, DC seeking to visit as much wilderness as possible in South and Southwest.
-But we had to work around tornados, dust storms, drought, and fires).
+We had planned to visit Bear Wallow in 2011 but got to Arizona to find area closed after fire had started and was spreading rapidly.
+(We were on a road trip west from Washington, DC, trying to visit wilderness in South and Southwest, but had to work around bears, tornados, dust storms, drought, and fires.)

-We added short Bear Wallow visit onto end of a larger trip to nearby Blue Range Primitive Area.
-Bear Wallow has only a few trails, so we put in a basecamp near (we think) the start of Wallow Fire and did a couple out-and-back hikes; last day we hiked up to Reno Lookout and hiked road back to trailhead.
+We added short Bear Wallow visit to end of larger trip to nearby Blue Range.
+Bear Wallow has only a few trails, so we put in a base camp near (we think) the start of Wallow Fire and did a couple out-and-back hikes; last day we hiked up to Reno Lookout and hiked road back to trailhead.

 Visit statistics: 3 days, 26 miles, and 475 feet average elevation change per mile.
-GPS data were lost (GPS was broken before data were downloaded) so statistics based on map data; we have no estimate of mph, but it was slow going in and out of steep canyon, much trail was fire damaged, and creek trail below our campsite was poor.
+GPS data were lost (GPS broke before download ) so statistics based on map data; no estimate of mph, but it was slow going in and out of steep canyon, much trail was fire damaged, and creek trail below our campsite was poor.

 show more

-We planned a modest 3-day trip, hiking down the creek a few miles to make a base camp and then hiking down canyon as far as we could get the first day.
-The second day we would take Schell Canyon up to the Rose Spring Trail along the Mogollon Rim; the last morning we’d hike out Reno Trail, visit Reno Lookout, and hike road back to our vehicle.
+We planned a modest three-day trip, hiking down the creek a few miles to make a base camp and then hiking down canyon as far as we could get the first day.
+Second day we would take Schell Canyon up to Rose Spring Trail along the Mogollon Rim; the last morning we’d hike out Reno Trail, visit Reno Lookout, and follow road back to our vehicle.

-We had the area to ourselves the entire time in wilderness.
-We started down a lovely green canyon along a gentle creek, with a few down logs.
+We had area to ourselves the entire time in wilderness.
+We started down a lovely green canyon along a gentle creek, with a few downed logs.

-We saw no sign for Schell Trail, but David saw a trail going up the canyon—tomorrow’s hike.
+We saw no sign for Schell Trail, but David noticed a trail going up the canyon—next day’s hike.
 We camped near the north-south creek confluence.
-Downstream, what probably used to be a wide trail through mixed forest soon deteriorated into rough tread blocked by raspberry and thorny New Mexico locust and down logs.
-Creek was high with washed out and slippery crossings.
+Downstream, what probably used to be a wide trail through mixed forest soon deteriorated into rough tread blocked by raspberry and thorny New Mexico locust and downed logs.
+Creek was high with washouts and slippery crossings.
 I slipped on wet rock at one crossing and fell in, soaking both boots!

 After a stop to wring out my socks, we continued down.
 Trail became more obscure, then improved on a contour above the creek.
-It finally dropped to a beautiful green flat—best campsite yet.
-But it was 4:30 p.m.—time to turn around.
+It finally dropped to a beautiful green flat—best campsite yet—but it was 4:30 p.m., time to turn around.
 We were still two miles short of Gobbler Point Trail.
-Hard to believe the panicked fire-starter backpackers jogged much further, fleeing their fire, all the way to the Black River, but the trail was probably a lot better then.
+Hard to believe the panicked fire-starter backpackers had jogged much farther, fleeing their fire, all the way to the Black River, but trail probably much better then.

-Most trees were burned but pine and aspen regrowth was beginning.
-The open ridge (southern edge of Mogollon Rim) provided nice views to southwest of snowy Heliograph and Ladybug peaks in the Pinaleno Mountains near Safford.
+Most trees were burned, but we saw beginning of pine and aspen regrowth.
+Open ridge (southern edge of Mogollon Rim) provided nice views to southwest of snowy Heliograph and Ladybug peaks in the Pinaleno Mountains near Safford.

-On the last cold morning heading up steep Reno Trail I found forest groves perhaps reminiscent of pre-fire Bear Wallow hiking.
-I was surprised to hike under dark canopy in old growth Douglas fir.
+On last cold morning heading up steep Reno Trail, I found forest groves perhaps reminiscent of pre-fire Bear Wallow hiking.
+I was surprised to hike under dark canopy in old-growth Douglas fir.
 The good trail to ridge had lots of fallen aspen.
-Outside wilderness, we took side trip to Reno Lookout and were pleased at a sign that said, “You are welcome to climb the tower but the Forest Service…cannot assume any liability for accidents.”
-Climb at your own risk—fine with us.In the tower we met a 73-year-old volunteer who had worked for the Forest Service 16 years as a summer seasonal employee; he taught school the other months.
+Outside wilderness, we took side trip to Reno Lookout and were pleased with a sign that said, “You are welcome to climb the tower but the Forest Service…cannot assume any liability for accidents.”
+Climb at your own risk—fine with us.In the tower we met a 73-year-old volunteer who had worked for the Forest Service for 16 years as a summer seasonal employee; he taught school the other months.
 He thought either an Apache Indian or hunter had cleared the ridge trail.
-The Alpine Ranger District trail crew had cleared the Bear Wallow and Reno Trail, he said.
+Alpine Ranger District trail crew had cleared the Bear Wallow and Reno trails, he said.

-Outside the wilderness hiking 3 miles of road back to our vehicle, we saw our first visitors: four vehicles and an apparently bored guy on an ATV who passed us twice making loops.
+Outside wilderness, hiking three miles of road back to our vehicle, we saw our first visitors: four vehicles and an apparently bored guy on an ATV who passed us twice making loops.

-We saw no signatures in the Bear Wallow register and little sign of backpackers other than old campsites; so perhaps post-fire charred trees, rough trails, and thorny vegetation instead of forest shade has spoiled Bear Wallow as a favorite summer destination.
-The Forest Service could quickly fix up the trails with a little chainsaw use (banned by their current restrictive interpretation of Wilderness Act regulations).
-Or else whoever cleared the ridge could finish the work in the rest of wilderness.
+We saw no signatures in the Bear Wallow register and little sign of backpackers other than old campsites, so perhaps charred trees, rough trails, and thorny vegetation instead of forest shade have spoiled Bear Wallow as a favorite summer destination.
+Forest Service could quickly fix up trails with a little chainsaw use (banned by their current restrictive interpretation of Wilderness Act regulations).
+Or, whoever cleared the ridge could finish the work in rest of wilderness.

-But clearing trails in this country is ongoing battle.
-The year after our visit (2018), the Rattlesnake Fire reburned the entire wilderness and surrounding rim country.
+But clearing trails in this country is an ongoing battle.
+The year after our visit (2018), Rattlesnake Fire reburned the entire wilderness and surrounding rim country.

 show less